0xBerk0/0xBerk0.github.io/_posts/2026-08-31-Process-Injection-Using-Resources-Section.md

 ---
 layout: post
-title: "Process Injection: CreateRemoteThread - Using Resources Section (NOT OPSEC)"
+title: "Process Injection: Using Resources Section (NOT OPSEC)"
 date: 2026-08-31
 ---
-# Process Injection: CreateRemoteThread - Using Resources Section (NOT OPSEC)
+# Process Injection: Using Resources Section (NOT OPSEC)